Athing/lehmler-lab-parser/README.md

 ------
 Usage of this script requires Python 3.9.7 or above.

-Clone this package and run `pip install -r requirements.txt` from the folder.
+Clone this repository and run `pip install -r requirements.txt` from the folder.

 Usage
 -----